ionStici/frontend/1-html/forms.md

 - Use `minlength` and `maxlength` attributes to set a minimum or maximum number of characters required.
 - For numerical input types use `min` and `max` to achieve the same result.
-- On a device with a dynamic keyboard, the `tel` type will show a keypad optimized for entering numbers.

 <div></div>